-Lastly, you should pay close attention to their pupils, which will dilate in response to an increase in feelings of attraction and arousal.
+Last, pay close attention to their pupils, which will dilate in response to increased feelings of attraction and arousal.

-Now that you know about some of the many ways nonverbal communication impacts your life, read on for some tips on how to become more skilled at recognizing nonverbal cues.
+Now that you know about some of the many ways nonverbal communication impacts your life, read on for tips on becoming more skilled at recognizing nonverbal cues.

 Becoming More Aware

 Increasing your awareness of nonverbal communication is really quite simple!
-All it requires is paying a little bit of extra attention when you’re having a conversation.
+All it requires is paying a little extra attention when you’re having a conversation.

-If you make a habit of noticing the expressions and gestures others make when talking to you, you’ll eventually find yourself recognizing all the ways that people express themselves without words without even thinking about it.
+If you make a habit of noticing the expressions and gestures others make when talking to you, you’ll eventually recognize all how people express themselves without words without even thinking about it.

-You will also likely begin to notice your own unspoken cues.
+You will also likely notice your own unspoken cues.

-This can help you to ensure that you don’t accidentally offend someone by reacting without realizing it.
+This can help you ensure you don’t accidentally offend someone by reacting without realizing it.

-If you train yourself to recognize the ways in which your friends, co-workers, and family are expressing themselves without words, it can make communication flow more easily.
+Training yourself to recognize how your friends, co-workers, and family express themselves without words can make communication flow more easily.

-In some ways, it’s just like practicing mindfulness in that it forces you to become more deliberate in your interactions with the people in your life.
+In some ways, it’s just like practicing mindfulness because it forces you to become more deliberate in your interactions with the people in your life.

 Practicing being more attuned to your partner’s nonverbal cues will force you to become a better listener.

-We’ve all had the experience of being so distracted by our own thoughts about what we’re going to say next that we totally miss what the other person is saying.
+We’ve all had the experience of being so distracted by our thoughts about what we’re going to say next that we miss what the other person is saying.

-If you focus on what your significant other is saying aloud in addition to their expressions and gestures, it shows that you value their input.
+Focusing on what your significant other says aloud besides their expressions and gestures shows you value their input.

-Research has shown a consistent connection between good communication and strong relationships.
+Research has shown a consistent connection between good communication (even nonverbal) and strong relationships.

-Recognizing facial expressions and other nonverbal cues are also important aspects of feeling empathy.
+Recognizing facial expressions and other nonverbal cues are important aspects of feeling empathy.

-Increasing your capacity for empathy will enable you to have a deeper understanding of your partner’s experiences and to better see things from their perspective.
+Increasing your capacity for empathy will enable you to understand your partner’s experiences better and see things from their perspective.

 This increased understanding will help to forge a stronger, more trusting bond.

-While learning more about how you communicate nonverbally can have a positive impact on many aspects of your life, there are some possible pitfalls to keep in mind.
+While learning more about how you communicate nonverbally can positively impact many aspects of your life, there are some pitfalls to remember.

 Forgetting to Listen

-People are complex and the only sure way to determine if you are reading their nonverbal cues properly is to talk to them about how they’re feeling.
+People are complex, and the only sure way to determine if you read their nonverbal cues properly is to talk to them about their feelings.

-When it comes to things like deception and danger, it may not always be possible to confirm what you observe, but it’s important to understand that this is by no means a perfect science.
+With things like deception and danger, it may not always be possible to confirm what you observe, but it’s important to understand that this is not a perfect science.

 As with anything related to human interactions, it should be utilized within a larger context of communication.

-We’re all guilty of occasionally checking our phone during a conversation.
+We’re all guilty of occasionally checking our phones during a conversation.

-However, this is a form of nonverbal communication that indicates to the other person that you’re not paying attention to them.
+However, this form of nonverbal communication shows the other person that you’re not paying attention to them.

-Habitually choosing to interact with your phone over your friend or partner will likely take a toll on your relationships.
+Habitually choosing to interact with your phone over your friend or partner will probably take a toll on your relationships.